Bot-Devel/Quote-Finder/README.md

 - Run the bot using `python main.py` in the root directory.

-- To add support for other fanfictions, check the `scripts/` directory to know how to add the necessary `data/` files.
+- To add support for other fanfictions, check the `scripts/` directory to know how to add the necessary data files.